Horwich Parkway railway station

 Horwich Parkway is a railway station serving the town of Horwich and suburb of Middlebrook in Greater Manchester, England.
 The station is 16+1/4 mi north west of Manchester Piccadilly on the Manchester to Preston line.
-The station is close to Junction 6 of the M61 motorway which adds to its convenience as a park and ride railway station.
+The station is close to Junction 6 of the M61 motorway.
 It has digital information displays.

 Rail services are operated by Northern Trains.
 Horwich Parkway opened on 2 July 1999.
 It is the only railway station owned and managed by TfGM.
 A ticket office was built in 2007 and car parking provision has been expanded on several occasions.
 A wind turbine was built in 2012 and the station is powered by green energy.
-Horwich Parkway is the railway station for the University of Bolton Stadium, home of Bolton Wanderers F.C. and the Middlebrook shopping, leisure and business complex.
+Horwich Parkway is the railway station for the Toughsheet Community Stadium, home of Bolton Wanderers F.C.

-On 1st February 2021, management of the station was transferred from Northern Trains to Transport for Greater Manchester.
+On 1 February 2021, management of the station was transferred from Northern Trains to Transport for Greater Manchester.

+The town centre of Horwich is much closer (1¼ miles) to Blackrod, the next station on the line.
+Frequent direct bus services operate from Blackrod to Horwich town centre.